 Since the outbreak of the first COVID-19 case in Singapore on January 23, 2020, the Singapore government raised the DORSCON (the Disease Outbreak Response System Condition, a color-coded framework that shows the current disease situation in Singapore) level from yellow to orange and introduced several restrictions which tightened alongside increasing cases of COVID-19 infections.
-On April 3, 2020, the Multi-Ministry Taskforce of the Singapore Government implemented the Circuit Breaker Measures, which were an elevated set of safe distancing measures and a nationwide partial lockdown, known as the 'circuit breaker' on and with effect from April 7, 2020, to pre-empt the increasing local transmission of COVID-19 from April 7, 2020 ("Circuit Breaker Measures").
+On April 3, 2020, the Multi-Ministry Taskforce of the Singapore Government implemented the Circuit Breaker Measures, which were an elevated set of safe distancing measures and a nationwide partial lockdown, known as the "circuit breaker" on and with effect from April 7, 2020, to pre-empt the increasing local transmission of COVID-19 from April 7, 2020 ("Circuit Breaker Measures").
 On April 7, 2020, the Singapore Parliament passed the COVID-19 Act which provides the Singapore Government the legal basis to enforce the Circuit Breaker Measures, and the COVID-19 Regulations under the COVID-19 Act to implement the Circuit Breaker Measures.
 The COVID-19 Regulations impose restrictions on premises and businesses in relation to the closure of premises and respective controls on essential and non-essential service providers, and the movement of people, both in public places and in places of residence.
 The COVID-19 Regulations require the closing of most physical workplace premises and suspending all business, social and other activities that cannot be conducted through telecommuting from home, save for those providing essential services and in selected economic sectors which are critical for local and global supply chains ("Essential Services").
 Entities providing Essential Services were required to operate with the minimum number of staff on their premises to ensure the continued running of those services, and implement strict safe distancing measures.
 The COVID-19 Regulations could be varied or extended, depending on the assessment of the then situation by the Singapore government.
 The Circuit Breaker Measures were imposed under the COVID-19

 On May 19, 2020, the Multi-Ministry Taskforce announced that the Circuit Breaker Measures would end on June 1, 2020 and the Multi-Ministry Taskforce would embark on a controlled approach to resume economic and community activities and progressively lift the relevant control measures in place after June 1, 2020 over three phases, with the first phase to be implemented with effect from June 2, 2020.
-The three phases were (a) a "Safe Re-opening" phase, implemented from June 2, 2020 to June 18, 2020 (inclusive), where economic activities that do not pose high risk of transmission ("Permitted Services") were resumed while social, economic and entertainment activities that carry higher risk remained closed, and everyone was advised to continue to leave home only for essential activities and to wear a mask when doing so ("Phase 1"); (b) a "Safe Transition" phase with the gradual resumption of more activities including the re-opening of more firms and business ("Permitted Enterprises"), subject to safe management measures being implemented and practiced by employers and employees in these workplaces and their ability to also maintain a safe environment for their customers and social activities in small groups of not more than five persons, which were implemented with effect from June 19, 2020 ("Phase 2"); and (c) a "Safe Nation" phase, implemented with effect from December 28, 2020, whereby social, cultural, religious and business gatherings or events were resumed, although gathering sizes still had to be limited in order to prevent large clusters from arising, and services and activities that involve significant prolonged close contact or significant crowd management risk in an enclosed space also were allowed to be re-opened, subject to their ability to implement strict safe management measures effectively ("Phase 3").
+The three phases were (a) a "Safe Re-opening" phase, implemented from June 2, 2020 to June 18, 2020 (inclusive), where economic activities that do not pose high risk of transmission ("Permitted Services") were resumed while social, economic and entertainment activities including the re-opening of more firms and business ("Permitted Enterprises"), subject to safe management measures being implemented and practiced by employers and employees in these workplaces and their ability to also maintain a safe environment for their customers and social activities in small groups of not more than five persons, which were implemented with effect from June 19, 2020 ("Phase 2"); and (c) a "Safe Nation" phase, implemented with effect from December 28, 2020, whereby social, cultural, religious and business gatherings or events were resumed, although gathering sizes still had to be limited in order to prevent large clusters from arising, and services and activities that involve significant prolonged close contact or significant crowd management risk in an enclosed space also were allowed to be re-opened, subject to their ability to implement strict safe management measures effectively ("Phase 3").